-We encourage an organisational culture that embodies our shared Values and Code of Professional Conduct, a set of guidelines for the ethical conduct of staff, volunteers and contractors of Epilepsy Action Australia.
+We encourage an organisational culture that embodies our shared values, and Code of Professional Conduct, which is a set of guidelines for the ethical conduct of staff, volunteers and contractors of Epilepsy Action.

-Our national standards for volunteer involvement are those determined by Volunteering Australia.
+We also strictly adhere to the national standards for volunteer involvement as determined and outlined by Volunteering Australia

 Directors of the Board